MBI 414/514 - Immunology Principles

 Compare and contrast the structure and cellular architecture of a lymph node with that of a Peyer's patch, then compare and contrast mechanisms of antigen capture by cells in lymph nodes with those in the mucosal immune system of the small intestine.

-Discuss CD4+ T cell subsets (both helper and regulator), being sure to include the signature cytokines and master transcription factors as well as the cytokines that induce each of these cell types and the intracellular signaling pathways that each cytokine triggers.
+Discuss the six CD4+ T cell subsets (both helper and regulator) we discussed in class, being sure to include the signature cytokines and master transcription factors as well as the cytokines that induce each of these cell types and the intracellular signaling pathways that each cytokine triggers.

-Using a graph that indicates the relative timing, isotype diversity, affinity and amounts of antibody produced, compare and contrast the primary and secondary antibody responses to a T-dependent antigen.
+Using a graph that indicates the relative timing, isotype diversity, affinity and amounts of antibody produced, compare and contrast the primary and secondary antibody responses to a T-dependent antigen, then explain, in detail, how each of these factors relates to maturation of these antibody responses.